rteshnizi/tethered-pair-v2/README.md

 ## TODO:

+1. Construct a DS to access triangles and edges and pts the way we need them in the alg (02/08)
-1. Add a cable entity whose shape is a line (for debugging)
+2. Add a cable entity whose shape is a line (for debugging)